Why Is Soft Strip Out Important Before Demolition?

 Stripping out fittings and fixtures

 Next, remove all the non-structural elements from the old building.
 For example, remove the ceiling, lights, electrical wiring, carpets, doors, and windows.
 These elements are not part of the concrete body of the building; hence, they should be removed first.
+Removing non-structural walls The non-structural walls should be demolished once the elements mentioned above are removed from the building.
+Bricks from partitioning walls can be reused in the next phase of construction or refurbishment.

 Challenges of soft strip out demolition

 Like all construction works, soft strip demolition may also present some challenges.
+The challenges may look like the following:

-1. Communication gap between you and the contractor - If you do not adequately communicate with your soft strip contractor, achieving project objectives may be difficult.
+Communication gap between you and the contractor - If you do not adequately communicate with your soft strip contractor, achieving project objectives may be difficult.
 Your contractor may also miss the project deadline.

-4. Environmental impact - Soft strip out may generate a mixture of scrap materials, such as plastic, wood, and metals.
+Environmental impact - Soft strip-out may generate a mixture of scrap materials like plastic, wood, and metals.
 Separating one from another may be expensive.
 Hence, it might affect the environment.
+Possible solutions to resolve challenges

 Increase communication— Communicate openly with your contractor to let him know your demands and expectations so that he can plan accordingly and achieve the project objectives.